Spleen removal is surgery to remove a diseased or damaged spleen. This surgery is called splenectomy.

 During laparoscopic spleen removal:

-- The surgeon makes three or four small cuts in the belly.
+- The surgeon makes 3 or 4 small cuts in the belly.

 - The surgeon inserts an instrument called a laparoscope through one of the cuts.
 The scope has a tiny camera and light on the end, which allows the surgeon to see inside the belly.
 Other instruments are inserted through the other cuts.